-They offer the chance to recognise and celebrate organisations and individuals who use digital technology to improve other people’s lives.
+They offer the chance to recognize and celebrate organizations and individuals who use digital technology to improve other people’s lives.

-That’s why the team here at Recite Me is happy to announce that we are a sponsor of this year’s awards, which are due to take place at BT Centre, London.
+That’s why the team here at Recite Me is happy to announce that we are a partner of this year’s awards, which are due to take place at BT Centre, London.

 And it’s personal for us.